 MP for Worcester

 Tom Collins is the Labour (Co-op) MP for Worcester, elected in 2024.
-He serves on the Ecclesiastical Committee (since 2024-11-05) and previously sat on the Sustainable Aviation Fuel Bill committee in 2025.
+He sits on the Ecclesiastical Committee (since 5 November 2024) and previously sat on a Sustainable Aviation Fuel Bill committee in July 2025, reflecting involvement in constitutional matters and sustainability.

 Generated 21 February 2026